grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 They kept a steady eastern course, moving deep into the central ocean.
 With both boats running their diesel engines they could sustain high speeds.
 They kept up a steady 15 knot average, covering the vast distances of the open ocean relatively quickly.

 Percy rode up on the bridge.
 Given the extreme darkness, she decided to forego putting a lookout in the ring.
-She had never felt like she had all the crew she needed to run the boat effectively, but having lost Owen and Chips she was feeling more pinched than ever by too-few hands.
+She had never felt like she had all the crew she needed to run the boat effectively, but having lost Gregory and Chips she was feeling more pinched than ever by too-few hands.

 With no visibility on deck, and the sonar nearly useless over the volume of sound the diesel engines dumped into the water, the only real visibility Percy had was on radar.
 So every 20 minutes she had Cassandra turn on the radar for a few sweeps to make sure the ocean remained clear in front of them --- and that nobody was tailing behind.